Guadalupe Center Photographs: Collection Refresh

 Compared to the original scans that were created in the early 2000s, the new images offer higher resolution and more detailed descriptions of each individual photo.
 Image quality has been improved and it is easier to find these photos in keyword searches.

-Additional information on the Guadalupe Center Collection and an inventory of its contents can be found here.
+Additional information on the Guadalupe Center Collection and an inventory of its contents can be found in the finding aid.

 Recognize anyone in these photos?
 We’d love to know who these people are!
 Leave us a comment on the photo or send an email to lhistory@kclibrary.org.
 Thank you!